 - Drainage Calculations prepared by a Licensed Civil Engineer.

 - Acknowledgement and Agreements Form, fully executed.

-- Signed Copy of the Disturbed Area Calculation for sites draining to San Francisco Bay or LID Worksheet for sites draining to Monterey Bay.
+- Signed Copy of the C3 Questionnaire for sites draining to San Francisco Bay or LID Worksheet for sites draining to Monterey Bay.

 - Soils Report

 - Preliminary Title Report

 - Signed Acceptance of the Conditions of Approval Sheet

 - If required in the Conditions of Approval, the following items are also required on the initial submittal:

 - Grading Plan Check Fee based upon the Engineers Estimate of Probable Construction Cost.
 If Staff hours exceed the minimum fees collected, additional funds will be required at the time of permit issuance.

 The following additional requirements may be required prior to issuance of a grading permit.